szczyglis-dev/py-gpt/docs/source/intro.rst

 Overview
 ----------------

+**INFO:** From version 2.0.71 (2024-01-01), Vision and Image Generation have been internally integrated into the standard Chat mode through plugins named DALL-E and Vision Inline.
+There is no longer any need to use a separate mode for these functions.

 **PyGPT** is **all-in-one** Desktop AI Assistant that provides direct interaction with OpenAI language models, including ``GPT-4``, ``GPT-4 Vision``, and ``GPT-3.5``, through the ``OpenAI API``.
 The application also integrates with alternative LLMs, like those available on ``HuggingFace``, by utilizing ``Langchain``.

 This assistant offers multiple modes of operation such as chat, assistants, completions, and image-related tasks using ``DALL-E 3`` for generation and ``GPT-4 Vision`` for analysis. **PyGPT** has filesystem capabilities for file I/O, can generate and run Python code, execute system commands, and manage file transfers.
 It also allows models to perform web searches with the ``Google Custom Search API``.